artefactual/atom-docs/dev-manual/api/api-intro.rst

 --------------------------------

 API keys are associated with :term:`user accounts <user account>` in AtoM - for more general information, see: :ref:`manage-user-accounts`.
-Only an :term:`administrator` has the proper :term:`permissions <access privilege>` to generate an API Key; however, admins can generate a key associated with any user account.
+The instructions below will walk you through the process - note that you can follow the same instructions with some variations to regenerate a new key at any time, or to delete an existing key (see step 8 below).

 ..
 SEEALSO::